WoochanLee/BalanceTetris/README.md

 # Features 🎮

-Easy to Play: You can play Tetris anywhere with a computer web browser.
+Easy to Play: You can play Tetris on any web browser.
 <br>
 Using T-spin: You can use T-spin technic.
 <br>